Nenu-Keerthana

-Nenu-Keerthana is an Indian Telugu language film multi-genre film written and directed by Chimata Ramesh Babu (CHR).
+Nenu-Keerthana is a 2026 Indian Telugu language film multi-genre film written and directed by Chimata Ramesh Babu (CHR).
 Produced by Chimata Lakshmi Kumari under the banner Chimata productions, the movie is presented by Chimata Jyothirmaye - USA. the movie stars Chimata Ramesh Babu, Rishitha, and Meghana in lead roles.
 The cinematography was by K Ramana, music was by M. L. Raja, and editing was by Vinay Reddy Bandarapu.

 Plot

 Johnny (Ramesh Babu) is always ready to help anyone who is in trouble.
 But while helping people who are in trouble, he has made some enemies on the way.
 In this process, one day a young woman named Keerthana comes into his life.
 And along with her, he also attains a God's gift.
 How Johnny has used the gift to help others rather than helping himself, and how Keerthana's entry into his life has changed his life is the story.